selgik/selgik.github.io/_posts/2022-05-16-VBA-project.md

 - i. sheet_3: calculation sheet where pivot tables and other calculations will be performed.

 ### (2) Step 2 - enter data (ref: 2(1)a.)
-a.
 I want:
 - User to feed (select or type) date, day type (full day/half day) and achieved project hour.
 - User to optionally feed activity hour to analyze how remaining hours are spent.
 - Fed data to be organized in table format in a spearate sheet.

-b.
 How?
 - Solution: use VBA.
 Create button which will trigger the data transfer process.
 - Flow: user feeds data to the form in sheet_1 -> clicks button -> data is transffered and organized in the table in sheet_2.

 ### (3) Step 3 - process data
-a.
-Create pivot tables
+Create pivot tables:
 - Charts will be created based on the pivot tables.
 For each type of chart, independent pivot table will be created.
 - All calculations, pivot tables and data validation lists etc. will be organized in this sheet_3.

-b.
-Hide the sheet
+Hide the sheet:
 - To avoid user's confusion and breaking the formula, all sheets will be protected except where user is feeding data in the form in sheet_1.
 - Additinoally, sheet_3 will be hidden as users do not need to see raw/transformed data (table, pivot, reference list etc.)

 ### (4) Step 4 - data visualization
-Decide optimal chart type
+Decide optimal chart type:
 - 2(1)c: donut chart.
 - 2(1)d: bar or line chart.
 - 2(1)e: donut chart combining with horizontal bar chart showing top ranks in remaining hour section.

 ### (5) Step 5 - test
-a.
 Test out various chart types and color to see the overall harmony.
-b.
-Ask questions
+Ask questions:
 - Did I put too much information?
 Sould I reduce charts?
 Did I select too many chart types?
 - Will the form be placed on the left or right?
 Which one is more user friendly?
 Are there too many colors?